Recognition of same-sex unions by country: Costa Rica

 On 10 February 2016, the Constitutional Court of Costa Rica announced it would hear a case seeking to legally recognize same-sex marriage in Costa Rica and declare the country's same-sex marriage ban unconstitutional.

-In January 2018, the Inter-American Court of Human Rights (IACHR) issued an Advisory Opinion (AO 24/17) regarding issues related to sexual orientation and gender identity, stating that the American Convention on Human Rights includes the recognition of same-sex marriage, in a case brought by the government of Costa Rica.
+In January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion (AO 24/17) regarding issues related to sexual orientation and gender identity, stating that the American Convention on Human Rights includes the recognition of same-sex marriage, in a case brought by the government of Costa Rica.

-In the 2018 Costa Rican general election, the IACHR ruling on same-sex marriage became a prominent issue.
+In the 2018 Costa Rican general election, the IACHR advisory opinion on same-sex marriage became a prominent issue.
 Carlos Alvarado Quesada, who supports LGBT rights and favors the implementation of the ruling, won the election with 60.7% of the vote, defeating by wide margin Fabricio Alvarado, a vocal opponent of LGBT rights who was against the implementation of the ruling.
 On 8 August 2018, the Supreme Court of Costa Rica ruled that the prohibition of same-sex marriage in the Family Code is unconstitutional, giving Congress 18 months to reform the law or the prohibition will be automatically lifted.
 As the Congress did not act, same-sex marriage in Costa Rica became legal on 26 May 2020 in line with the court ruling.